 From Mexican restaurants to Indian restaurants, Chicago is sprawled with delicious cuisine.
-However, it doesn’t stop there—have we mentioned Chicago also has amazing sushi?
+However, it doesn’t stop there.
+Have we mentioned that Chicago also has amazing sushi?

-it’s a misconception that the best sushi can only be found in states boarding the ocean.
-Even hundreds of miles from the coasts, Chicago offers some of the most delectable and freshest sushi bites in restaurants around the city.
-Whether you are longing for an inexpensive nigiri roll or planning an elegant, memorable omakase fine-dining meal (in a hotel room, we might add), there are numerous options crafted by talented chefs to wow your taste buds.
-Whatever style you want to indulge in, this is a complete guide to the best sushi in Chicago.
+It’s a misconception that the best sushi can only be found in states boarding the ocean.
+Even hundreds of miles from the coasts, Chicago offers some of the freshest sushi bites in restaurants around the city.
+Whether you’re craving an affordable nigiri roll or planning an elegant, memorable omakase fine-dining experience (in a hotel room, we might add), there are numerous options crafted by talented chefs.
+Whatever style you’re looking for, this is a complete guide to the best sushi in Chicago.

 Lawrence Fish Market is a takeout-only spot in Albany Park but has terrific sushi at incredibly reasonable prices.
 The market has been around for over 40 years and offers a wide range of sushi options from $1 and up.
 With many of the recommendations on this list being somewhat extravagant, we will start with the most affordable.

-Single sushi and sashimi options here cost anywhere from $1-$3 apiece.
-While the cheapest maki tray costs $23 and includes five rolls and 31 pieces, the $300 86-piece sushi tray for 7-12 people is the most expensive option on the menu.
+Single sushi and sashimi options here cost anywhere from $1 to $3 apiece.
+While the cheapest maki tray costs $23 and includes five rolls and 31 pieces, the most expensive option on the menu is the $300 86-piece sushi tray for 7-12 people.
 A sushi and maki tray is one of the best bets, with 16 pieces of nigiri, a California roll, and a spicy tuna roll costing just $25.

 📍Address: 3920 W Lawrence Ave, Chicago, IL 60625